albanelia0/albanelia0/README.md

 I'm Alba Martes, I'm Fronted developer and I love all I can do programming.

-- 🌱 I’m keeping learning nextjs and react 💻 ⚛️
+- 🌱 I’m keeping learning typescript and react 💻 ⚛️
 - 📫 How to reach me: https://www.linkedin.com/in/alba-martes/